housseindjirdeh/hdjirdeh.github.io/_posts/2016-07-11-progressive-angular2-applications.markdown

 ![contact list]({{ site.url }}/public/contact-list.gif "Contact Link Example"){: .article-image }

-By going through the entire application from the ground up, you should hopefully get a decent grasp on how to build a progressive web application.
+By going through the entire application from the ground up, you should hopefully get a decent understanding of how a Progressive Web Application works and how to build one with Angular 2.
 As usual, I'll explain why we're doing each and every step as we go along.

 Progressive Web Applications
 ==================